-My interest in birds goes back to my childhood and the influence of parents who encouraged a preoccupation with nature.
-As with so many boys who grew up before motor cars, movies, the radio, and television, one of my greatest pleasures was to roam the countryside, usually with a friend, and to visit all the wild places within bicycle range.
-Where I lived in Illinois sixty years ago, those wild places - virgin woods, swamp lands, and prairie creeks - are all gone now, replaced by suburban developments and parks.
-In that pristine environment my attention was naturally drawn to the wild inhabitants, among which in spring and summer birds were the most conspicuous members.
+I suppose my interest in birds goes back to my childhood and the influence of my parents who encouraged a preoccupation with nature.
+Like so many boys who grew up before motor cars, movies, the radio, and television one of my greatest pleasures was to roam the countryside, usually with a friend, and visit all the wild places within bicycle range.
+Where I lived in Illinois these wild places, are all gone now, replaced by suburban developments and parks sixty years ago virgin woods, swamp lands, and prairie creeks in this pristine environment a boy's attention would naturally be drawn to the wild inhabitants, among which in spring and summer birds were the most conspicuous members.

-Birds have always attracted man by their brilliant colors, songs and other vocalizations, and especially their unique possession of feathers adapted to flight.
-The attribute of flight has had more influence on human thought and aspiration than any other animal characteristic.
-From Deadalus and Icarus to Leonardo de Vinci the ability to fly has excited man's envy.

-We have sought through the ages by myth, fantasy, and technology to attain never the freedom of birds.
-But we have succeeded in surmounting our earthbound limitation.
+From time immemorial birds have attracted people by their brilliant colors, by their melodious songs and harsher vocalizations, and by their unique possession of feathers adapted to remarkable powers of flight.
+The attribute of flighthas had more influence on human thought and aspirations than any characteristic of other animal classes.
+From Deadalus and Icarus to Leonardo de Vinci the ability to fly has excited more envy than any other acomplishment not bestowed on men.
+They have sought through the ages by myth, fantasy, and technology to attain the freedom of birds.
+But they have never succeeded in surmounting this earthbound limitation by any invention or crude mechanical contraption.
 The traveler, strapped into his cramped seat, will readily concede that the airplane is a far cry from the unrestrained flight of a bird.

+1 I Phologoly of bid; Water Warn attain the freedom of birds.
+They have never succeeded in surmounting this earthbound limitation by any invention or crude mechanical contraption.
+The traveler, strapped into his cramped seat, will readily confirm that the airplane is a far cry from the unrestrained flight of a bird.
+Technological growth and mechanization in our society has not put a damper on a popular interest in birds which has continued to grow as the proliferation of bird watcher's clubs bears witness.

 My love of birds, which began back during my boyhood years in northern Illinois, has never diminished.
-On the contrary it developed steadily along lines not usually recognized as the valid justification of a full-time profession.
-I have always been a great deal more affected by the beauty of birds than by the mysteries and unanswered questions concerning their class+ ification and behavior with which the ornithologist is primarily occupied.
-Since the two lines are not completely separable.
-I have found myself from time to time concerned with bird behavior, but not with the single-minded dedication of the scientist.
+On the contrary it developed steadily along lines not usually recognized as the valid justification of a full time profession.
+I have always been a great deal more affected by the beauty of birds than by the mysteries and unanswered questions concerning their classification and behavior, with which the ornithologist is primarily occupied.
+Since the two lines are not completely separable, I have found myself from time to time concerned with bird behavior, but not with the single-minded dedication of the scientist.
 I soon discovered that the most satisfactory tool for expressing my excitement over birds was the camera, not the pencil or brush.
-The camera was an instrument for immediate and quick results and its operation helped to sublimate, by focusing my attention on the subject, the indefinable longing that close association with birds aroused in me.
+The camera was an instrument for immediate and quick results and its operation helped to sublimate, by focusing my attention on the subject, the indefinable longing that close association with birds aroused in me. /It acted as a selective device for screening out most extraneous impressions, and it still serves this function in other situations by creating the illusion of insulation against groping